horizoncrafts/dwchallenge-docker/README.md

 ```
 docker run -p 8888:8888 -v "c:\Users\me\notebooks":/data/notebooks horizoncrafts/dwchallenge:challenge03
 ```
-That way you can excercise all tasks within a challenge.
+This way you can excercise all tasks within a challenge.